 The Achievement & Assessment Institute (AAI) at the University of Kansas exists to improve the performance of students, adults and public agencies throughout local, state and national communities.

-The Institute includes four centers, which represent a diversity of services and programs:
+The Institute includes eight centers, which represent a diversity of services and programs:

 - Agile Technology Solutions,

 - Center for Assessment and Accountability Research and Design,

 - Center for Educational Testing & Evaluation,

 - Center for Public Partnerships & Research,

 AAI and its centers partner with numerous agencies to improve the lives of children and adults through academics, employment, career advancement and building healthy environments, as well as to enhance the capacity of organizations that help children, adults and communities succeed.